-The first cohort of the Credit Ready Meat and Poultry Lending Professional Training - Virtual Series is scheduled for the following dates:
+The next cohort of the Credity Ready Meat and Poultry Lending Professionals Training Virtual Series is scheduled for the following Wednesdays from 1–3 PM EST:

 Priority will be given to financial institutions, particularly those poised to increase lending to meat/poultry processors.
-1 person per organization, per cohort.
 Complete this survey to apply for registration.

 Credit Ready Meat and Poultry Lending Professional Training - Virtual Series